-How abnormal is this index divergence?
-I looked back over the previous 20 years, and found only three that were similar: 2000, 2003 and 2009.
+How abnormal were those divergent index returns?
+I looked back to the beginning of the century and found only three that were similar: 2000, 2003 and 2009.
 Those were the only other years in which there was at least a 20% separation between two of the three major indexes, as there was between the Nasdaq and the two other indexes last year (the Nasdaq and Dow were closer to 40% apart).

 Here were the divergences: